bwsw/cloudstack-ui/docs/source/CS-UI_Overview.rst

 5) The next key point that we wanted to cover with the new UI is to have some extra features beyond the functionality that CloudStack provides, e.g. DNS management, helpdesk integration, PaaS management, runtime statistics charts and monitoring.

-6) And a final goal is to have a community support that could help us to improve the product and provide better user experience for the users of CloudStack
+6) And a final goal is to have a community support that could help us to improve the product and provide better user experience for the CloudStack users.

-The project is developed by `Bitworks Software <https://bitworks.software/en>`_ Front-end Division within the educational marathon, which has the purpose to incorporate our new team members and show them our standard front-end development workflow.

 Implementation Details
 -----------------------------
-(to correct versions)

-Designed compatible with Apache CloudStack 4.9 and hasn't tested for the previous versions of CloudStack.
+Designed compatible with Apache CloudStack 4.10 and has been tested for 4.9.

 Powered by Angular and Material 2.